History, overview and aims of the Green Estate

 - Green Estate Landscaping: one of Yorkshire’s leading specialists in landscaping services.
 It offers a range of specialised services including wildflower meadow creation, Japanese knotweed removal, and green roof maintenance.
 It also undertakes grounds maintenance contracts and manages, on behalf of Sheffield City Council, Manor Fields Park which is a 24-hectare Green Flag Award-winning park;

-- Pictorial Meadows: a ‘designer meadow’ service that sells both wildflower seeds and seeded turf;
+- Pictorial Meadows: a ‘designer meadow’ service that sells both wildflower seeds and seeded turf by the square metre.
+The UK has lost 97% of its wildflower meadow habitats since the 1930s due to changes in agricultural practices.

 - A heritage venue that is used for wedding ceremonies and receptions.